nemwiz/cloud-for-web-applications/README.md

 ## Publishing the web app with Docker to ElasticBeanstalk

-This repo contains a handy script called `deploy-eb.sh`.
+- `chmod +x deploy-eb.sh`
+- `./deploy-eb.sh`

 This script will create a zip file called `web-app.zip`.
 The zip file then needs to be uploaded to ElasticBeanstalk via AWS console.

 ## Publishing the web app to S3

-This repo contains a handy script called `deploy-s3.sh`.
+- `chmod +x deploy-s3.sh`
+- `./deploy-s3.sh`

 This script will build your app and deploy it to the bucket.

-## Running the web app locally
+## Running the web app

-While inside the container `cd` into `app/src/web-app` and run `npm start`.
+`cd` into `src/web-app` and run `npm start`.
-Navigate to the app at `http://localhost:4444`

 ## Running the admin app locally

-While inside the container `cd` into `app/src/admin-app` and run `npm start`.
+`cd` into `src/admin-app` and run `npm start`.

-Navigate to the app at `http://localhost:4555`
+## Running the code in a local Docker environment

+To reduce effort in preparing the dev environment we use [Github Codespaces](https://github.com/features/codespaces).
+However, you can still run the environment on your local machine.
+Please read this [document](./local-dev-env/README.md) on how to do that.